 The Dietetic Clinic is committed to educate the community on proper nutrition and health concerns by offering all-round dietetic programmes.
 It is a teaching and training centre that complements both nutrition and dietetic courses offered by HKU SPACE, and provides the means for further research and development to help us benefit the community.

-The International College (formerly known as Centre for Degree Programmes) currently offers full-time undergraduate programmes of between 8 and 24 months, in the arts, media, language and culture, social sciences, art and design, accounting, business, marketing, tourism, hospitality and event management, sport management and coaching, information technology and engineering.
-All programmes are delivered in collaboration with public universities in the UK and Australia.
+International College (formerly known as Centre for Degree Programmes) was established to offer full-time undergraduate programmes with duration between 10 and 24 months for sub-degree holders and programmes at year-one entry-level for IB/HKDSE graduates.
+All programmes are delivered in collaboration with public universities in the UK, Scotland and Australia.